h15200/notes/css.md

 But for a SIBLING elements, you can use:

 `a.hover ~ div {}`
-the tilda `~` means ANY sibling that comes AFTER the hover element that is a div. can be multiple div elements
+the tilde `~` means ANY sibling that comes AFTER the hover element that is a div. can be multiple div elements

 `a.hover + div {}`
 the plus `+` means ONLY the direct next sibling.
 ONE div element